Voilett-Roze/asus/Entware.md

 The installation and configuration process must be done through telnet or SSH.
 If that part scares you, then forget about Entware already: everything must be installed and configured through telnet/SSH.

+### The easier way

+Install [amtm] (https://diversion.ch/amtm.html) and use the menu to install Entware.
+Installing a swap file is also highly recommended, and can also be achieved using amtm.

 ### The easy way

 Starting with v3.0.0.4.270.25 a new script has been introduced to facilitate Entware installation.
 After installing a [USB drive](https://github.com/RMerl/asuswrt-merlin/wiki/Disk-formatting), just type in terminal: